thefilesareinthecomputer/google_gemini_pro_chat/README.md

 python chat_interface.py

-Upon launching, the interface will prompt you to enter your queries.
-The system will respond based on the capabilities of the Google Gemini-Pro model.
+Upon launching, the interface will prompt you for input.
+The prompt template can be customized and tools can be added.
 To end the chat session, type any of the exit commands (`exit`, `quit`, `stop`, `end`, `bye`, `goodbye`, `done`, `break`).

 ## Note

-This application is designed for educational and experimental purposes.
+This application is designed for educational purposes only.
 Please ensure you comply with Google's API usage policies and guidelines.

 ## Support